TULiberalArts/Neuroscience/pages/home.md

   age-related disorders and much more.
 published: true
 ---
+## Employ Your Mind
+Our neuroscience degree program teaches students to explore neural and brain function at multiple levels in a rapidly growing field.
+Our students study the neural basis of addiction, developmental disorders, ADHD, depression, anxiety, age-related disorders and much more.

 ## Customized Plan of Study
-No matter what our students have planned for life after graduation — further graduate study in neuroscience, medical school or entering the workforce our flexible curriculum allows time for classes outside of the major, so our students get the well-rounded academic experience needed for their next stop.
+No matter what our students have planned for life after graduation—further graduate study in neuroscience, medical school or entering the workforce—our flexible curriculum allows time for classes outside of the major.
+As a student, you’ll get the well-rounded academic experience needed for your [next stop](https://www.cla.temple.edu/neuroscience/next-stops/).

 ## Academic Offerings
 - [BS in Neuroscience](#bs-in-neuroscience)